 Marie Antoinette was known to love dogs.
-When she first traveled from Austria to France to marry the Dauphin, her beloved pug Mops was with her.
+When she traveled from Austria to France to marry the Dauphin, her beloved pug Mops was with her.
 Unfortunately, she had to leave Mops at the border, although she did later manage to retrieve him.
 But Mops wasn’t the only dog that Marie Antoinette owned and neither was it the only dog at Versailles.
 There were many other dogs, and just like their masters or mistresses, they received pampering and the royal treatment.

 One way royal canines were pampered was with their furniture.
-Dogs did not just sleep on the floor or on top of a cushy pillow, they slept in what the renown Dr. Samuel Johnson defined as a “little hut or house for dogs.”
+Dogs did not just sleep on the floor or on top of a cushy pillow, they slept in what the renown Dr. Samuel Johnson of dictionary fame defined as a “little hut or house for dogs.”
 Typically these were a basket or some sort of container that allowed the dog to enter and exit from one or two sides.
 However, among the well-heeled aristocrats and the royals, it became common practice to provide them with furniture that was sometimes elaborate.

 Part of the reason for elaborate pet furniture was these pieces were generally viewed by the rich as household furniture, which was also the reason why such pieces were often commissioned.
-Moreover, those who loved their pets, like the Queen or her friend, the Princesse de Lamballe, they could afford it and wanted their pet furniture to resemble their larger furniture counterparts.
+Moreover, those who loved their pets, like the Queen or her friend, the Princesse de Lamballe, could afford it and wanted their pet furniture to resemble their larger furniture counterparts.
 This meant a kennel might look like a miniature canopy bed or a tabouret stool.